Daniel-Zemanate/Pre-acceleracion-jose-daniel-zemanate-aguirre/README.md

 # AlkAcc-MoviesDisny
-This repository will contain an API which allow you to consume information about from Disn*y Movies.
+This repository will contain an API which allow you to consume information about Disn*y Movies.